Here's a look at the life of Rev. Al Sharpton, political activist and Baptist minister.

 1970s - Founds National Youth Movement to raise money for poor youth and fight drugs (later renamed United African Movement).

-Is named youth director of Shirley Chisholm's
+1972 - Is named youth director of Shirley Chisholm's presidential campaign.

-January 1988 - A Newsday article reveals that Sharpton was an FBI informant on organized crime, public figures, and black civic leaders.
+January 1988 - A Newsday article reveals that Sharpton was an FBI informant on organized crime, public figures and black civic leaders.

-1989 - Is charged with 67 felony counts of tax evasion, larceny and fraud.
-Is acquitted on all counts and pleads guilty to the misdemeanor charge of failure to file state income tax for 1986.
+1989 - Is charged with 67 counts of tax evasion, larceny and fraud.
+A jury later acquits Sharpton of all charges.

-1990 - Supports the five black defendants in the Central Park jogger case where a white female jogger was gang raped and beaten.
+1990 - Supports the five black defendants in the Central Park jogger case where a white female jogger was raped and beaten.
 In December 2002 all convictions are overturned when another man confesses to the crime and DNA evidence supports his confession.

-1994 - Runs and loses in the primary for Daniel Patrick Moynihan's U.S. Senate seat.
+1994 - Runs and loses in the primary for Daniel Patrick Moynihan's US Senate seat.